ArnaudBuchholz/kaos/README.md

 * If the above mask building gives 0 *(which would means no alteration of the message byte)*, the mask is built using additional binary operations
 * The offset is shifted randomly *(based on the last 4 bytes of the salt)*

 As a result, not only the key content but also the key length is required to decrypt the message properly.
+Also, thanks to the salt and hash, even if some characters of the key are known, the message remains unreadable.

 ## API